lamanno-epfl/tomographer/README.md

 pip install -e ./tomographer
 ```

-To update you just need to do (you don't need to reinstall):
+To update you can simply (you don't need to reinstall):
 ```bash
 cd tomographer
 git pull